TORONTO METROPOLITAN UNIVERSITY

 Note: In order for a student to pass a course, a minimum overall course mark of 50% must be obtained.
 In addition, for courses that have both "Theory and Laboratory" components, the student must pass the Laboratory and Theory portions separately by achieving a minimum of 50% in the combined Laboratory components and 50% in the combined Theory components.
 Please refer to the "Course Evaluation" section above for details on the Theory and Laboratory components (if applicable).

 Other Evaluation Information1.
 Students are encouraged to earn passing marks in both theory and lab components separately.
-In the absence of student’s lab portions with valid reasons and proper documents submitted and verified by students’ department, the grades will be shifted to final exam.
+In the absence of students lab portions with valid medical reasons and proper documents submitted and verified by students department, the grades will be shifted to final exam.
 As labs are hands-on, earning lab grades during the term is a lot simpler than compensating lab grades in final exam.
+Lab reports should be handed in the week after the labs.

 Course Content